bongkow/autool/README.md

 ---

-Thank you for using BONGKOW-DSK!
+Thank you for using autool!
 This project aims to keep your Ethereum keys secure, purely in a local and offline environment, while allowing smooth development experience thanks to Tauri, React, TypeScript, and Tailwind CSS.